DFINITY-Education/data-structures/module-1.md

 There are also several data structures in Motoko that take advantage of object-oriented features, meaning that they associate data and code whose variables contain mutable state.

-[HashMap](https://sdk.dfinity.org/docs/base-libraries/hashmap) is a great example of an object-oriented data structure in Motoko, but it's definition (which includes methods) cannot be written as simply as that of `List`.
+[HashMap](https://sdk.dfinity.org/docs/base-libraries/hashmap) is a great example of an object-oriented data structure in Motoko, but its definition (which includes methods) cannot be written as simply as that of `List`.
 Other examples of object-oriented data structures in Motoko include [Buffer, TrieMap, and RBTree](https://sdk.dfinity.org/docs/base-libraries/stdlib-intro.html).

 ```
 class HashMap<K, V>(initCapacity : Nat, keyEq : (K, K) -> Bool, keyHash : K -> Hash.Hash)